HKKKD/hkkkd.github.io/about.md

 ##PUBLICATIONS & PRESENTATIONS
 - Weiwei Fang, Yuan An, __Kaidi He__, et al. “Energy-Efficient Network Transmission between Satellite Swarms and Earth Stations based on Lyapunov Optimization Techniques”, Mathematical Problems in Engineering, 2014 (in Pressing)
-- “Substitution Cipher”, presented on 2013 summer session at BJYU, regarding the origin of substitution cipher. substation in cryptography, 2013.06
+- “Substitution Cipher”, presented on 2013 summer session at BJTU, regarding the origin of substitution cipher. substation in cryptography, 2013.06
 - “Research on Cryptographic Hash Functions”, presented on Cryptography Course Finals at BJTU, focused on Hash functions, collision attacks SHA-256 & SHA-512 algorithm, 2013.12

 ##RESEARCH PROJECTS